foxy4096/ChatApp/README.md

 A simple chat app made with django and channels that runs on ASGI server

 Requirments:
-64 bit windows only.
+Computer Machine With Redis installed
-Redis 64 (Currently 64 bit supported only) <a href="https://github.com/microsoftarchive/redis/releases">From here</a>
+Redis 64 for Windows 10 64 <a href="https://github.com/microsoftarchive/redis/releases">From here</a>
+Redis 32 for Windows 10 32 <a href="https://github.com/cuiwenyuan/Redis-Windows-32bit"></a>
 <h2>Instructions</h2>

 <h4>Make sure you have python installed</h4>